lumusitech/backend-node-ts-clean-web-hooks-github-discord-serverless-app/README.md

-# Serverless with TypeScript - Web Hooks with github and Discord - TS-Node-dev (favorite)
+# Serverless with TypeScript - Web Hooks with github and Discord - TS-Node-dev (favorite) - Netlify deploy

 ## After clone, you must do